philippines69/carlcastroarchives/_posts/2022-07-12-the-thing-people-take-for-granted-the-most.md

 What I just said was pretty cliche but naaaaahh enlightenment is such a rare experience so I'd rather **make the most out of it**.
 Bye👋

-_Forgive me my thoughts are quite jumbled I can't relay them properly bruh lmao istg ngl_
+_Forgive me my thoughts are quite jumbled I can't relay them properly bruh lmao istg ngl tho_